MinaProtocol/mina/src/app/test_executive/README.md

 ### GCP credentials and infrastructure related env vars

 Lucy at the current moment runs the testnet on GCP, and therefore you'll need the right credentials to run.
-There is also a small dependency on AWS which we hope to eliminate in future but for now, you'll also need AWS credentials.

 Note: this environment setup assumes that one is a member of o(1) labs and has access to organization infrastructure.
 You will need an o(1) labs GCP account and AWS account.

-You will need the following environment variables to be set correctly on the machine running the test_executive in order to run Lucy: `GOOGLE_APPLICATION_CREDENTIALS`, `GCLOUD_API_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION`, `KUBE_CONFIG_PATH`.
+You will need the following environment variables to be set correctly on the machine running the test_executive in order to run Lucy: `GOOGLE_APPLICATION_CREDENTIALS`, `GCLOUD_API_KEY`, `KUBE_CONFIG_PATH`.
 Each of these environment variables needs to be `export`'ed before running Lucy.
 It's recommended that the `export` commands be put into one's `.bashrc` or `.profile`.
 Each env var will be explained in detail.

 - `GOOGLE_APPLICATION_CREDENTIALS` is the path to the json-formatted keyfile of the GCP service account that you will be using.
 The service account is most likely going to be the `automated-validation` service account, although other service accounts may work as well.
 	1. First, you'll need to obtain the keyfile itself.
 Ideally, this means creating a new one just for yourself.
 To do so, go to the [GCP IAM Service Accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts), click into the `automated-validation@<email domain>` page, click into the "Keys" section in the topbar, and create a new key (see picture).
 Each individual user should ideally have their own unique key.
 Download this key as a json file and save it to your computer in whatever directory is most convenient.